misheska/misheska.github.com/source/_posts/2013-06-23-getting-started-writing-chef-cookbooks-the-berkshelf-way-part2.markdown

 MySQL database.

-Thanks go out to the Opscode Advanced Chef Cookbook Authoring class and specifically [Sean OMeara](https://github.com/someara) for the PHP code used in this article.
+Thanks go out to the Opscode Advanced Chef Cookbook Authoring class and specifically [Sean OMeara and Charles Johnson](https://github.com/someara/myface-cookbook) for the database and PHP code used in this article.

 Iteration #7 - Install MySQL
 ============================